PseudoDevs/IamGhost/abcmd7.md

-Last updated: 2024-04-11 08:45:23
+Last updated: 2024-04-11 08:45:56
-Random Quote: Business is changing and we must change with it. - Miguel Angel Felix Gallardo
+Random Quote: How does a computer get drunk?
+It takes screenshots. - Will Livingston